mjrimon/ecGEMs_analyses/README.md

     - The predicted kcat dictionaries for the tools: CataPro, CatPred, DLKcat, MMKcat, TurNuP, UniKP.
     - The 10 kcat dictionaries from the CatPred results.
     - "mean" kcat dictionary.
-    - Experimental kcat dictionary extracted from GECKO github: https://github.com/SysBioChalmers/GECKO/tree/main/databases
+    - Experimental kcat dictionary extracted from GECKO GitHub: https://github.com/SysBioChalmers/GECKO/tree/main/databases
 - List of all predicted kcats.
 - List of all reactions from Yeast9.
 - The database used as input for the different kcat prediction tools.